alpinelab/website/README.md

 This is the source code only.

-For the compiled, static, hosted on [github:pages](http://pages.github.com) site, see [alpinelab.github.com project](https://github.com/alpinelab/alpinelab.github.com).
+For the compiled, static, hosted on [github:pages](http://pages.github.com) site, see the [gh-pages branch](https://github.com/alpinelab/website/tree/gh-pages).

 The website/blog itself is available at [www.alpine-lab.com](http://www.alpine-lab.com).